 Sustainability in the Boreal Forest

-According to the United Nations Food and Agriculture Organization’s 2010 Global Forest Resources Assessment, the Canadian boreal forest is not in any way an “endangered forest.”
-The 2014 State of Canada’s Forests Report explains that less than 0.5% (half of one percent) of Canada’s boreal forest is harvested each year – more than five times less than what is disturbed annually by natural causes such as forest fires, insects and disease.
-Canada’s annual deforestation rate, the permanent removal of forest cover from an area, is less than 0.02% and is the result of industrial activities other than forestry (such as hydroelectricity), urban development, transportation and recreation.
+According to the United Nations Food and Agriculture Organization’s 2020 Global Forest Resources Assessment, forest cover in North America is stable, and the Canadian boreal forest is not a contributing factor to deforestation.
+The 2022 State of Canada’s Forests Report explains that just 0.2% of Canada’s forest is harvested each year – almost 33 times less than what is disturbed annually by natural causes such as forest fires, insects and disease.
+Canada’s annual deforestation rate, the permanent removal of forest cover from an area, is a mere 0.01%, resulting from industrial activities other than forestry (such as hydroelectricity), urban development and agriculture, which remains the largest contributor to deforestation in Canada.